egen-engineering/elevating-from-the-git-go/docs/principles/developer-experience/a-culture-of-learning.md

 ## Achieving excellence

-n the ever-changing landscape of tech, any developer who cares about building great products is eventually going to brood over the affair of staying up-to-date.
+In the ever-changing landscape of tech, any developer who cares about building great products is eventually going to brood over the affair of staying up-to-date.

 From time-to-time, we also guide our engineers through technical certification preparations for some of the most sought-after technologies on the market.